C3-PRO/c3-pro-ios-framework/Sources/HealthKit/README.md

 - persists _CMMotionActivity_ to SQLite

 #### OUT
-- `xx`
+- `TBD`

 CoreMotionReporter
 ------------------

-- `archiveActivities(callback:)`: archive all activities that occurred since last sampling (if any) and dump to the database
+- `archiveActivities(callback:)`: archive all activities that occurred since last sampling (if any), do a bit of preprocessing and dump to the database
-- `xx`: read activity data from the SQLite database
+- `TBD`: read activity data from the SQLite database

 ### Archiving

+The reporter does a bit of preprocessing that you can customize (or disable) if you want.
+See the documentation of the `archiveActivities(processor:callback:)` method for how to supply your own, and `preprocessMotionActivities(activities:)` for how the default preprocessor works.
+Activity start dates are stored to 100ms accuracy.

 Even if you expect your users to use your app at least once per week, you probably want to have iOS wake your app periodically so you can persist motion activity to SQLite.
-Do do this we can abuse the _background fetch_ background mode of iOS:
+Do do this we can abuse the _background fetch_ background mode of iOS.
+Remember though that the device may be locked when the trigger happens, make sure file protection does not prevent you from accessing your SQLite database.

 - Enable the _“Background Fetch”_ background mode in your app capabilities
 - Set the minimum fetch interval to `UIApplicationBackgroundFetchIntervalMinimum` in `application:didFinishLaunchingWithOptions:`.